guidsen/react-simple-universal/README.md

 ```

 ## Feedback or want to contribute?
 Do you have feedback or do you want to contribute to make this proposal reality?
-Please send me a message on twitter @guidsen [@guidsen](https://twitter.com/guidsen) or make an issue.
+Please send me a message on twitter [@guidsen](https://twitter.com/guidsen) or make an issue.